truenas/documentation/content/en/hub/scale/dev-notes.md

 #### Port Forwarding List

-Choose the protocol and define numbers for both container and node.
+Choose the protocol and enter port numbers for both the container and node.
 Multiple port forwards can be defined.
+The node port number must be over *9000*.
+Make sure no other containers or system services are using the same port number.

 #### Host Path Volumes